zh1gr/zLog/README.md

 zLog
 =

-Some king of logs, for GoLang.
+Some kind of logs, for GoLang.

 Log format by default: